mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 {% endhighlight %}

-Now, let's talk about memory.
 The size of the bag is fixed at 10, if we add an 11th item it is discarded and lost.
 Obviously we will need to be able to specify how many items we want to store.

-The first option is to have the bag dynamically allocate the item memory for us.
+One option is have the Bag dynamically allocate the item memory for us.

 {% highlight c %}
 struct Bag {